carpentries-incubator/SDC-BIDS-EEG-EEGLAB/_episodes/01-intro_BIDS_EEG.md

 What if you want to share the data with another research group?

-What if you want to use someone elses data?
+What if you want to use someone else's data?

 What if you want to use someone else analytical tools and procedures?